 Movie Matinee Group Come and enjoy other members’ company during and after an afternoon movie.

 Status of Women and Human Rights We are an advocacy oriented group, focusing on issues of interest to women.
-This Fall the focus will be on electoral reform, guaranteed income, pharmacare and others.

 Table Hoppers We go all over the city: have fun, good food, and conversation.
 Members take turns hosting: make reservations, ensure restaurant will give separate cheques, is still open.

 To be or Not to be This group attends local/community theatre productions/performances.

 Walk and Talk Research indicates that lively activity enhances physical and mental health.
 So join our congenial group as we enjoy nature in parks and ravines.
 We walk twice a month on cleared paths, and we always carry a cellphone.